nambvarun/dotfiles/README.md

 ## Script Descriptions

-`setup-zsh.sh`: fetches latest zsh using brew, installs oh-my-zsh, and switches default shell to zsh.
+`zsh-install.sh`: fetches latest zsh using brew, installs oh-my-zsh, and switches default shell to zsh.
 Need to exit for all the changes to take effect.